 \section{Abstract}

-Tool learning serves as a powerful auxiliary mechanism that extends the capabilities of large language models (LLMs), enabling them to tackle complex tasks requiring real-time relevance or high precision operations.
-Behind its powerful capabilities lie some potential security issues.
-However, previous work has primarily focused on how to make the output of the invoked tools incorrect or malicious, with little attention given to the manipulation of tool selection.
-To fill this gap, we introduce, for the first time, a black-box text-based attack that can significantly increase the probability of the target tool being selected in this paper.
-We propose a two-level text perturbation attack with a coarse-to-fine granularity, attacking the text at both the word level and the character level.
-We conduct comprehensive experiments that demonstrate the attacker only needs to make some perturbations to the tool’s textual information to significantly increase the possibility of the target tool being selected and ranked higher among the candidate tools.
-Our research reveals the vulnerability of the tool selection process and paves the way for future research on protecting this process.
+Tool learning has emerged as a powerful auxiliary mechanism that extends the capabilities of large language models (LLMs), enabling them to address complex tasks that demand real-time relevance or high-precision operations.
+However, beneath this strength lie significant security risks.
+Prior studies have primarily concentrated on corrupting the outputs of invoked tools, while largely overlooking the vulnerability of the tool selection process itself.
+To bridge this gap, we introduce a black-box, text-based attack that substantially increases the likelihood of a target tool being selected.
+We propose SEEM, a two-level coarse-to-fine perturbation method that operates at both the word and character levels.
+Through comprehensive experiments, we show that merely perturbing the textual information of tools can markedly raise the probability of the target tool being prioritized and ranked higher among candidates.
+Our findings expose critical weaknesses in the tool selection mechanism and lay the groundwork for developing defenses to secure this essential process.